rafael-g-depaulo/obsidian-vault/RPG/R20/Classes/Class - Beast Warrior.md

 CLASS_NOTE_NAME: Wild Rage
 CLASS_NOTE_DESCRIPTION:

 Some powers are wild rage animal forms.
-While raging and below half HP, you can spend a free action and 5 HP to enter a Wild Rage.
+While **Raging** and **Bloodied**, you can spend a free action and 5 HP to enter a Wild Rage.
 Only one kind of Wild Rage can be active at a time.

 A wild rage has a passive effect, and adds a bonus feature to your Savage Attacks }}